Actindo-AG/Documentation/Channels/Integration/02_ManageVariantSets.md

 #### Prerequisites

-- An attribute set has been created in DataHub, see [Create an attribute set](../../DataHub/Integration/02_ManageAttributeSets.md#create-an-attribute-set).
+- An attribute set has been created in the *DataHub* module, see [Create an attribute set](../../DataHub/Integration/02_ManageAttributeSets.md#create-an-attribute-set).
 - The basic data of the variant set has been defined, see [Define the variant set basic data](#define-the-variant-set-basic-data).

 #### Procedure